AP source: Kyrie Irving going to the Dallas Mavericks

 The Mavericks and Brooklyn Nets agreed Sunday on a blockbuster trade: Irving — the super-talented and often-enigmatic eight-time All-Star point guard — heads to Dallas, ending the pairing with Kevin Durant that never really had a chance to click.

-The Nets get Spencer Dinwiddie, Dorian Finney-Smith and a package of draft picks, according to a person familiar with the terms of the deal who spoke to The Associated Press on condition of anonymity because it had not been finalized.
+The Nets bring Spencer Dinwiddie back to Brooklyn along with Dorian Finney-Smith and a package of draft picks, according to a person familiar with the terms of the deal who spoke to The Associated Press on condition of anonymity because it had not been finalized.
 Dallas also gets Markieff Morris.

 The Athletic and ESPN first reported the trade agreement.
 It will become complete once the teams have a call with the NBA, which is standard for all trades.

 The move comes just two days after Irving told the Nets that he wanted to be traded by Thursday’s league deadline, after talks about a contract beyond this season didn’t go to his liking.
-He wasn’t with the Nets for their game Saturday, and by Sunday afternoon, his time in Brooklyn appeared to be at an end.
+He wasn’t with the Nets for their game Saturday, and by Sunday afternoon, his time with the franchise he cheered for growing up in New York and New Jersey appeared to be at an end.

+“Thank you NetsWorld fans and supporters for the Love on and off the court,” Irving tweeted early Monday morning.
+“I will forever be grateful I got to live out my dream I had as a Kid with y’all.
+It will always be Love from me and my family.”

 It was not immediately clear when Irving would make his debut with Dallas.
 The Mavericks play at Utah on Monday night.
 ESPN reported that Irving would take a physical in Dallas on Monday with a plan to join the team for a game Wednesday at the Los Angeles Clippers.